 Some people do confirm that they feel better when they eat — or avoid — certain types of foods.
 You may need to keep a food diary to find out which foods seem to trigger or improve your symptoms.
 Read on to learn about foods that may negatively affect your symptoms.

 Fermentable oligosaccharide, disaccharide, monosaccharide, and polyols (FODMAPs) are certain carbohydrates that are fermented by gut bacteria in the digestive tract and may promote symptoms in some people.
-A recent study found that those with fibromyalgia had improved symptoms and quality of life and lost weight when following a low-FODMAP diet.
+A recent found that those with fibromyalgia had improved symptoms and quality of life and lost weight when following a low-FODMAP diet.

-A 2014 study reported that non-celiac gluten sensitivity may be an underlying cause of fibromyalgia.
+A reported that non-celiac gluten sensitivity may be an underlying cause of fibromyalgia.
 Fibromyalgia patients who were negative for celiac disease still had significant improvements in pain and/or quality of life indicators when following a gluten-free diet.

 Excitotoxins and food additives